margaretmf/margaretmf.github.io/poetry.md

 Your job is not confined by your job title, your social status, your place.
 Your place is in the land of the divine, where ideas in your heart continuously unfold, and are not limited by the job or opinion of others.

+## Present, Past ##
+"The past unravels.
+The present is unfolding."

+## Home ##
+This is a home for divine expression, divine orchestration, divine symphony, divine architecture, divine building, brother bird.

+## United ##
+United in our being.
+Standing in union with one another through loving what's in another's heart and soul.

 ## The Study of History ##
 God's story is forever unfolding.
 The Bible is a history book that shares the chronicles of man, and life lessons.